CmdZOD-Git/Godot_RTS/dev_log.md

 2. DONE Expend selection with a a target indicator
 	- Added logic to Player Unit
 3. DONE Healtbar
-4. 50% area selection with mouse as a first step to multiple unit game
+4. DONE area selection with mouse as a first step to multiple unit game
 	- DONE Getting the selection area to work
+	- DONE Getting selection area to work in all direction
-	- Implement logic to select multiple unit
+	- DONE (ugly but done) Implement logic to select multiple unit